 TikTok asks: Is Nirvana considered an 'oldie'?
 Experts say it's all about the radio.

-Category: EntertainmentVia: perrie-halpern • one month ago • 13 comments
+Category: EntertainmentVia: perrie-halpern • 2 months ago • 13 comments

 By: Kalhan Rosenblatt

 Some millennials and members of Generation X on TikTok are feeling angst after a debate about whether Nirvana is classified as an "oldie" broke out on the app.